 ![]() |

-CreditsThe DesignerPaula Kate Marmor taught introductory Blackwork Embroidery at the Renaissance Pleasure Faires in California from 1985-1990.She is the editor of Legends, an online journal of heroic tales in history, literature, folklore, fiction and the arts, and designer-in-residence for Renaissance: The Elizabethan World and Life in Elizabethan England: A Compendium of Common Knowledge 1558-1603.
+![]() CreditsThe DesignerPaula Kate Marmor taught introductory Blackwork Embroidery at the Renaissance Pleasure Faires in California from 1985-1990.She was the editor of Legends, an online journal of heroic tales in history, literature, folklore, fiction and the arts, and is a frequent contributor to Wikipedia in the areas of historic costume and textile arts.
 By avocation she is a graphic designer and essayist with a passion for historic costume, swashbucklers, and fantasy fiction.
 She designed the Fantasy Association newsletter Fantasiae for many years.
-She lives in a 1930s cottage in a woodsy pocket of the San Fernando Valley, and earns her book money managing web development for a major motion picture studio.
-The Drawing ToolsThe blackwork patterns are drawn in
+She lives in a 1930s cottage in a woodsy pocket of the San Fernando Valley, and earns her book money working in media technologies for a major entertainment company.
+The Drawing ToolsThe blackwork patterns are drawn in Microsoft

 a custom Visio template of blackwork elements.
 It sure